 NEAC PRIZE FOR BEST GRADUATE STUDENT PAPER

 The prize will recognize emerging scholarship in the field and foster intellectual exchange among junior and senior scholars.
 Consideration will be given to papers that have clear potential to be developed into publishable journal articles.
-An award of $400 and a certificate will be presented at the 2019 AAS Conference in Denver, Colorado.
-The Northeast Asia Council of the AAS will also provide a sum of up to $600 to the winner of the prize to partially cover the cost of his or her travel to the 2019 AAS Denver, Colorado Conference, where the winner will be recognized at the AAS Presidential Address/Awards Ceremony.
+An award of $400 and a certificate will be presented at the 2020 AAS Conference in Boston, Massachusetts.
+The Northeast Asia Council of the AAS will also provide a sum of up to $600 to the winner of the prize to partially cover the cost of his or her travel to the 2020 AAS Boston, Massachusetts Conference, where the winner will be recognized at the AAS Presidential Address/Awards Ceremony.